. . . Vasily Vereshchagin, The Apotheosis of War, 1871 . . .

 • from 1Oct2015: by default, the continuation of the 2004-30Sep2014 policy (but this never happened: instead, the FY2015 tariff kept ticking); &

-• from 19Feb2021: 15% of “total revenue of the stations calculated quarterly” (sic), with some station-specific deductions (policy never implemented: the ticking just carried on ticking)
+• from 19Feb2021: 15% of “total revenue of the stations calculated quarterly” (sic), with some station-specific deductions, this described as “the central services formula” but being 15% it presumably only refers to the PNO charge (policy never implemented: the ticking just carried on ticking)

 And you need to be careful about changes in terminology.
 The auditor’s reports this century always refer to “Central services”; as did NETA in their monthly net income statements.
 But, in some of the Pacifica docs & discussions, ‘Central Services’ is also used as a synonym for the PNO, sometimes ambiguously.